TheAppgineer/roon-tui/README.md

 ![Roon TUI unicode symbols](images/unicode-symbols.png)

 ### Zone Selection and Grouping
-The Roon zone that is controlled by Roon TUI is shown in the lower right corner and can be changed by using `Ctrl-z`.
+The Roon zone that is controlled by Roon TUI is shown in the lower right corner and can be selected via the Zone List (requested using `Ctrl-z`).

 The grouping of zones can be viewed and changed by using `Ctr-g`.
 Ouputs are added or removed from the group by using `Space`, the grouping is activated by using `Enter`.
+A set grouping can be saved as a preset using `s`, and be restored at a later time.
+Presets appear in the Zone List and are surrounded by square brackets: `[group-preset]`.

+The Zone list also lists the ouputs that make up a currently active grouping, these outputs are surrounded by angle brackets `<output>`.

+Presets and outputs can be selected to group and ungroup zones.

 ### Multi-character Jump in Browse View
 After a list of Artists, Albums, etc. is selected, and it is known what to play, a name can be directly typed in the Browse View.
 The first item that matches the input will be selected.
 The currently matched characters are displayed in the lower left corner of the view.
 The Backspace key can be used to revert to previous selections, the Home keys clears the complete input.